What Is a Land Contract In Ohio? Full Guide [2019 Update]

 The world of real estate can be complex; let the team at The Robert Weiler Company untangle the layers for you!
 Interested in purchasing commercial real estate and want to pursue a less traditional route?
 A land contract in Ohio may be ideal for you.

 Our skilled commercial brokerage team has a personal connection to the greater Columbus, Ohio community for over 80 years.
 We come with a deep understanding of the market as well as a meticulous and up-to-date knowledge of the industry.
-As such, we have no doubt that we can safely answer your question, “What is a land contract in Ohio?”
-Reach out to us today at 614-221-4286.
+As such, we have the expertise to elaborate further on your questions, “How do land contracts work?” and “What is a land contract in Ohio?”
+Speak with one of our CRE brokers today at 614-221-4286.